 Here are 10+ fresh picks we chose based on their appeal to the whole family.
 Each is listed by their opening date:

 Main Location: Downtown St. Paul, 290 East 5th Street

 Hours: Sat, 7am-1pm & Sun, 8am-1pm.

 Family Fun: New in 2021, join the free Farmers’ Market Bingo Cookbook Club.
 This is a fun way for kids to learn more about healthy foods and the farmers who grow and produce them.

 Make a Day: Combine a trip with a Sunday Saints home game (they are back this year) or walk down to the Mississippi and watch trains outside of Union Depot.

 Visit August 1st to kick off National Farmer’s Market Week with family-friendly activities and free books!

 More Locations/Hours: Find more locations & hours across the Metro.
 Be spontaneous!
 Pick any day of the week, except Monday, and find a market location to visit.

-Note that 2021 summer information has not yet been announced, but in 2020, the market was discouraging family visits and had suspended programming.
+Note that, at least to begin with, the market is again discouraging family visits and has suspended programming.
 We will update when new information is available.

 Main Location: 750 S 2nd St, Minneapolis